-These grounds and accompanying policies and procedures will be distributed as part of the Parent-Student Handbook as well students and parents are expected to execute a Commitment to Excellence Agreement.
+These grounds and accompanying policies and procedures will be distributed as part of the Parent-Student Handbook as well students and parents are expected to execute an Accountability Agreement.
 The Parent/Student Handbook will clearly describe discipline expectations, including a student's right to a hearing and other procedural safeguards.
-The Commitment to Excellence Agreement includes language governing parent conduct on campus.
+The Accountability Agreement includes language governing parent conduct on campus.
 SPAB's discipline policies are subject to annual review by its Board of Directors.
 If there are changes to these policies, the District will be provided a copy of the changes within 30 days of the change being made.